tmtsoftware/csw-pkg-demo/README.md

 Sbt Build
 ---------

-For demonstration purposes, each project here has its own build.sbt.

 To compile, run ./install.sh to create an install directory (../install) containing all the necessary scripts and jar files.

 Note: See <a href="https://github.com/tmtsoftware/csw-extjs">csw-extjs</a> for how to setup the ExtJS